curious-neeraj/weather_info_cli/README.md

 ## Usage Instructions

-> If you're looking to just use the tool, simply place the executable file { `weather` } in the `usr/local/bin` folder to make it available as a terminal command.
+If you're looking to use the tool, you'd need to do the following -

+1. Get an API key for `https://api.weatherapi.com` and create a `.env` file with `API_KEY=<key-value>`

+2. Now, in the `main.go` file, provide the correct value for the `projectPath` variable.

-Currently, the default location points to **Raipur, India**.
+3. Replace the value of `home` variable with city of your choice. { Currently, the default location points to **Raipur, India** }

-- In case you'd like to get weather info about any other city, pass the city name as an argument to the executable : `weather <city>`

-- Also, if the city name is common, you can pass the state/country name to pin-point the intentional location : `weather <city> <state/country>`
+4. Build an executable file using the command `go build -o weather cmd/main.go`

+5. Place the executable file { `weather` } in `usr/local/bin`, using the command `cp weather usr/local/bin`

+> Congratulations!
+Now you can use the command `weather` from any location to get the weather information and forecast.

 ## Resultant Examples